davisjam/vuln-regex-detector/README.md

 ## Regex extraction

-In this phase regexes are statically extracted from the project's source code.
+In this stage regexes are statically extracted from the project's source code.
 See [here](https://github.com/davisjam/vuln-regex-detector/blob/master/src/extract/README.md) for more details.

 ## Vulnerability detection

-In this phase the regexes are tested for vulnerability.
+In this stage the regexes are tested for vulnerability.
 See [here](https://github.com/davisjam/vuln-regex-detector/blob/master/src/detect/README.md) for more details.

 ## Vulnerability validation

-In this phase the results of the vulnerability tests are validated.
+In this stage the results of the vulnerability tests are validated.

 The vulnerability detectors are not always correct.
 Happily, each emits evil input it believes will trigger catastrophic backtracking.
 We have *vulnerability validators* to check their recommendation in the language(s) in which you will use the regexes.

 See [here](https://github.com/davisjam/vuln-regex-detector/blob/master/src/validate/README.md) for more details.

+## Pipelining

+1. The extraction stage produces a list of regexes.
+Each regex should be fed to the detection stage.
+2. The detection stage produces evilInput from each detector.
+Each evilInput should be fed in turn to the validation phsae.

+The scripts in `bin/` implement this pipeline.

 # Caveats